SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 GCP Pub/Sub messages may also be delivered out of order to the PubSub+ event broker.

-To minimize out-of-order and duplicate delivery it is recommended to enable Pub/Sub [message ordering](https://cloud.google.com/pubsub/docs/ordering) by making use of the the same GCP `ordering_key` and the same region of message publishing.
+To minimize out-of-order and duplicate delivery it is recommended to enable Pub/Sub [message ordering](https://cloud.google.com/pubsub/docs/ordering) by making use of the same GCP `ordering_key` and the same region of message publishing.

 To support ordering, following settings must also be enabled:
 * The Pub/Sub subscription must have Message ordering enabled.
 Note that this cannot be changed for an existing subscription, create a new subscription if required.